(CNN)Here's a look at the life of Carlos the Jackal, once one of the world's most wanted terrorists.

 April 22, 1982 - Masterminds a Paris car bombing that kills one and injures 63.

-1993 - The government of Syria expels Carlos, who had been living in Damascus since the early 1980's.
+1993 - The government of Syria expels Ramirez, who had been living in Damascus since the early 1980s.

-December 23, 1997 - Is convicted of the 1975 killing of two French secret agents and a Lebanese fellow revolutionary.
+December 23, 1997 - Ramirez is convicted of the 1975 killing of two French secret agents and a Lebanese fellow revolutionary.

 June 26, 2003 - Publishes a book, "Revolutionary Islam," which praises Osama bin Laden.

 March 2007 - Wins an appeal of a 5,000 Euro fine levied against him for comments made in a 2004 TV documentary.
-He was originally found guilty of defending terrorism after he said in the documentary, "In a legal war, we are authorized to take life if necessary."
-The Appeals Court ruled that his comments were taken out of context.
+He was originally found guilty of defending terrorism after he says, "In a legal war, we are authorized to take life if necessary."
+The Appeals Court rules that his comments were taken out of context.

-May 2007 - French anti-terrorism Judge Jean-Louis Bruguiere orders Carlos the Jackal to stand trial for bombings that occurred in France in 1982 and 1983.
+May 2007 - French anti-terrorism Judge Jean-Louis Bruguiere orders Ramirez to stand trial for bombings that occurred in France in 1982 and 1983.
 Eleven people were killed and more than 100 injured in the attacks.

-November 7, 2011 - Carlos the Jackal's trial begins in Paris, France.
-He is charged in a series of bombings between 1982-1983 that killed 11 people.
+November 7, 2011 - Carlos the Jackal's trial begins in Paris.

 December 15, 2011 - Found guilty of killing 11 people in bomb attacks in the 1980s.
 He is sentenced to another life term in prison.

-June 26, 2013 - A French appeals court upholds his life prison sentence.
+June 26, 2013 - A French appeals court upholds his life sentence.